 Whether it’s wireless or wired, a router allows for more than one computer to connect to the internet, saving you the need to have several modems.

-The router’s job is to transmit signals between the internet and any computers that are connected to the router.
+Its job is to transmit signals between the internet and any computers that are connected to the device.
 In other words, a wireless broadband router provides all your computers with one entrance to the internet.

 A wireless router for multiple devices has a low-powered radio transmitter and receiver.
 It can send and receive data through radio waves, thereby removing the need for wires.

-On each wireless router, there is a network switch and a wireless access point.
+On each one, there is a network switch and a wireless access point.
 The network switch connects all devices using Wi-Fi to other wired devices.

 The wireless point of access is essentially an antenna that works as a simple radio station.

 The antenna sends and receives the signals between your computer and the internet.
-Below is an easy-to-read list of the different types of wireless routers available and a brief description of each one.
+Below is an easy-to-read list of the different types of devices available and a brief description of each one.

 Dual Band Routers

-Dual-band wireless routers get their namesake from their ability to function on two different frequencies: 2.4 gigahertz and 5 gigahertz.
-They are arguably the cheapest and most common type of routers available.
+Dual-band devices get their namesake from their ability to function on two different frequencies: 2.4 gigahertz and 5 gigahertz.
+They are arguably the cheapest and most common type of devices available.

-Because these routers are pretty new, there are many updates being made to the design with each new technological advancement.
-The best wireless internet routers have two 5 gigahertz bands and one 2.4 gigahertz band.
+Because these are pretty new, there are many updates being made to the design with each new technological advancement.
+The best wireless internet ones have two 5 gigahertz bands and one 2.4 gigahertz band.

 This is the upgraded version of the N600.
 This type of router evenly distributes a combined speed of 900 Mbps between two bands: 450 Mbps in the 2.4 gigahertz band and 450 Mbps in the 5 gigahertz band.